ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-forensic-readiness-policy.md

 Consideration must be taken in account of the legal and regulatory constraints which apply to the MoJ, which may differ from region to region.

-BS 10008 \[Ref, 7\] is the British Standard regarding legal admissibility of evidence.
+[BS 10008][bs10008] is the British Standard regarding legal admissibility of evidence.
 This standard provides the foundation for the capture of evidential data (including capture from ICT systems).

 <table border='1'>
 <tr><td>POL.FRP.013:
 <br/>
-All investigations <b>must be</b> conducted in line with MoJ ICT Security Policies, specifically IT Security - Acceptable Use Policy [Ref, 2].</td></tr>
+All investigations <b>must be</b> conducted in line with MoJ ICT Security Policies, specifically <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-acceptable-use-policy/">IT Security - Acceptable Use Policy</a>.</td></tr>
 <tr><td>POL.FRP.014:
 <br/>
-The capture of evidence during a forensic investigation <b>must be</b> in accordance to BS 10008 [Ref, 7].</td></tr>
+The capture of evidence during a forensic investigation <b>must be</b> in accordance to <a href="https://www.bsigroup.com/en-GB/bs-10008-electronic-information-management/">BS 10008</a>.</td></tr>
 <tr><td>POL.FRP.015:
 <br/>
-All IT systems <b>must consider</b>, in their design, the need to capture evidence in an evidential way following BS 10008 [Ref, 7].</td></tr>
+All IT systems <b>must consider</b>, in their design, the need to capture evidence in an evidential way following <a href="https://www.bsigroup.com/en-GB/bs-10008-electronic-information-management/">BS 10008</a>.</td></tr>
 </table>

-**Note** – Guidance on evidential capture in accordance to BS 10008 is provided in ICT Security - Forensics Readiness Guide \[Ref, 10\].
+**Note** – Guidance on evidential capture in accordance to [BS 10008][bs10008] is provided in [ICT Security - Forensics Readiness Guide][frg].

 ## The need for IT Forensics